SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-icd.md

 #### Subscription Synchronization

 To avoid forcing an ICD to become active multiple times, the Matter SDK allows an ICD to synchronize its subscription reporting and send all the reports at the same time.
 The mecansim syncrhonizes the maximum interval of the all subscription to only require the ICD to become active one.
-This functionality can be enabled by enabling the Synchronous Reports in the Matter Core Components configuration (`CHIP_CONFIG_SYNCHRONOUS_REPORTS_ENABLED` in `sl_matter_config.h`)
+This functionality can be enabled by enabling the Synchronous Reports in the Matter Core Components configuration (`CHIP_CONFIG_SYNCHRONOUS_REPORTS_ENABLED` in `sl_matter_config.h`).

 ## ICD Device Types